 Educating employees about safe practices and staying informed about the latest trends in cybersecurity are also crucial steps.
-With the appropriate precautions, it is possible to significantly reduce the risk of breaches and protect customer data
+With proper precautions, it is possible to significantly reduce the risk of invasions and protect customer data.

 Understanding the Cyber Threat Landscape

 The cyber threat landscape for e-commerce is complex and constantly evolving.
-Attackers are using increasingly sophisticated techniques to exploit vulnerabilities and compromise systems
+Attackers use increasingly sophisticated techniques to exploit vulnerabilities and compromise systems.

 Types of Digital Attacks